Here are the new menu items available at Lumen Field for Seahawks games in 2023

-This season, Seahawks fans at Lumen Field won’t have to worry about missing game action because they’re stuck in long the checkout lines buying popcorn and the stadium’s concession stands.
+This season, Seahawks fans at Lumen Field won’t have to worry about missing game action because they’re stuck in long checkout lines buying popcorn at the stadium’s concession stands.

 The Seahawks were the first NFL team to roll out the automated payless shop last season, and officials said the self-serve system was so efficient that stadium officials will double the number of “Just Walk Out” shops.